-All freshwater game fish caught in any type of recreational or commercial net or trap must be returned immediately to the water from which it was taken without injury.
+All freshwater game fish caught in any type of recreational or commercial net or trap must be returned immediately to the water from which it was taken without injury, with the exception of bream caught in a legal bream trap not exceeding 24" in length and having a throat no larger than 1 inch by 3 inches.
 See tips for safely releasing fish at www.wlf.la.gov/page/best-fishing-practices.